The dam at Toddbrook. Source: Twitter

 Contrary to what a lot of people assumed on social media (and even on the news) the canal was built first (and the reservoir too) and the town grew up by the reservoir, because it became a hot spot in terms of industry and transshipment between the canal and the Cromford and High Peak Railway.

 At one time it was thought the risk to life was so great Canal & River Trust would have to close it & use its other reservoirs in the area eg Boseley and Sutton (which are remote – as well as Combs further up from Toddbrook.
 No doubt a backpumping scheme would have to be devised to make up for the shortfall.
 The problem however was Toddbrook is a major player in keeping the canals plentiful with water.

 The RAF Chinook being used to plug the breach in the dam.
 Source: Twitter

-It isnt just that.
-There will be the enormous cost of repairing the reservoir and making it ultra-safe for Whaley Bridge and the towns and communities that have grown up in the Goyt Valley further down.
+There is no doubt going to be an enormous cost involved in repairing the reservoir and making it ultra-safe for Whaley Bridge and the towns and communities further down the Goyt Valley further down.
 These communities are important because they are dormitory towns essential to Manchester and are connected by railway.